-The Finance and Performance Management Cabinet Committee will consider the Council's risk management strategy on an annual basis and recommend it to Cabinet for adoption.
-The Audit and Governance Committee will monitor and review the effectiveness of the risk management measures put in place.
+The Audit and Governance Finance and Performance Management Cabinet Committee will consider the Council's risk management strategy on an annual basis and recommend it to Cabinet for adoption.
+The Audit and Governance Committee as per its Terms of Reference will monitor the effective development and operation of risk management in the Council will monitor and review the effectiveness of the risk management measures put in place.
+As part of this the Committee will in a regular basis Corporate Risk Register, agrees any updates recommended by the Risk Management Group, considers whether any new or emerging risks that are not on the corporate risk register and pass on recommendations to the Cabinet for their approval.

-The Director of Resources has strategic responsibility for risk management and the Finance Portfolio Holder fulfils the role of Lead Member for risk management.
-The Director of Resources is responsible, in conjunction with the Council's Insurers, for minimising the overall cost of inevitable claims which do arise.
+The S151 Officer Director of Resources has strategic responsibility for risk management and the Chairman of the Audit and Governance Finance Portfolio Holder fulfils the role of Lead Member for risk management.
+The S151 Officer Director of Resources is responsible, in conjunction with the Council's Insurers, for minimising the overall cost of inevitable claims which do arise.